 Two people stand at the base of Panther Creek Falls in Washington.

-In the Gorge Region north of Carson you’ll find this short, easy out-and-back trail perfect for those seeking a less visited waterfall.
+Head to the Columbia River Gorge area near Carson you’ll find this short, easy out-and-back trail perfect for those seeking a less-visited waterfall.
 Panther Creek Falls features two tiers of segmented waterfalls flowing down about 50-70 feet.
+In addition to waterfalls, the Gorge boasts plenty of scenic overlooks, cute wineries, and great lodging options so you can make the most out of your visit.

 Wallace Falls

 Those looking to work a bit for their waterfall view will appreciate Wallace Falls, one of the most popular waterfalls in Washington.
 Located in Wallace Falls State Park north of Gold Bar, hikers can choose from a short hike or a longer 5.5-mile roundtrip option with multiple viewpoints.
-To avoid the crowds, plan to visit on a weekday.
+Aim to arrive early and visit during the week for fewer crowds.

 Bridal Veil Falls